 The survey results also indicate that at the close of the camps, over half the students expressed a greater willingness to seek external help with their writing, either more frequently than previously or from a greater variety of sources.
-57% showed a willingness to work more frequently with their advisor, 52% indicated they would more frequently seek help from other faculty within their discipline, and 57% indicated they would work more often with peers in their department (see Fig. 3).
-In addition, 52% of the students indicated that they would be more likely to visit the Writing Center for assistance with their projects (see Fig. 3).
+Fifty-seven percent showed a willingness to work more frequently with their advisor, 52 percent indicated they would more frequently seek help from other faculty within their discipline, and 57 percent indicated they would work more often with peers in their department (see Figure 10.4).
+In addition, 52 percent of the students indicated that they would be more likely to visit the Writing Center for assistance with their projects (see Figure 10.4).
 This willingness to interact with others about writing may be a reflection of students' increased confidence, as well as an important factor contributing to it.